BBVA/hancock-doc/docs/guide/README.md

 Most applications have poor management of digital signatures, private keys and wallet management.
 Poor management of blockchain asynchronous nature, with delay in confirmations.

+Hancock is like a bridge for blockchains, offer a sdk and an API to manage connections to blockchain, and you can focus on develop your bussiness application.

 # Current blockchains supported

  - Ethereum

 # Next steps

+We are working on integrate other blockchains networks to Hancock language.

+Next blockchain networks:
+ - Bitcoin